MicrosoftDocs/well-architected/well-architected/security/monitor-remediate.md

 ## Manage alerts

 Microsoft Defender for Cloud shows a list of alerts that's based on logs collected from resources within a scope.
 Alerts include context information such as severity, status, activity time.
-Most alerts have MITRE ATT&CK® tactics that can help you understand the kill chain intent.
+Most alerts have MITRE ATT&CK&reg; tactics that can help you understand the kill chain intent.
 Select the alert and investigate the problem with detailed information.

 Finally take action.
 That action can be to fix the resources that are out of compliance with actionable remediation steps.
 You can also suppress alerts that are false positives.